sqweptic/burnaby/README.md

+proof of concept
-suppa duppa high level abstraction for a/b-testing
+mid level routines for a/b experimenting